S-1-0 Student Rights and Responsibilities

 There are two levels of hearings, informal and formal.

 The informal hearing shall be held for all misconduct cases.
-The results of these hearings will be considered binding when the decision of the hearing officer calls for a disciplinary action that does not include expulsion from the college or eviction from Juniper Residence Hall.
+The results of these hearings will be considered binding when the decision of the hearing officer calls for a disciplinary action that does not include expulsion from the college or eviction from Wickiup Residence Hall.
 If the student claims responsibility for actions or there is overwhelming evidence of student responsibility during the informal hearing process, the result could include indefinite or long-term suspension.

 - Informal Hearings